nspcc-dev/neofs-spec/20-api-v2/netmap.md

   automatically from `UN-LOCODE` attribute.

-For detailed description of each well-known attribute please see the corresponding section in NeoFS Technical specification.
+For detailed description of each well-known attribute please see the corresponding section in NeoFS Technical Specification.

 | Field | Type | Description |
 | ----- | ---- | ----------- |